 God’s answer to spiritual sickness:

 2. We are loved and forgiven, unconditionally.
-Our sin is removed from us as far as the East is from the West, Psalm 103:12.
+Our sin is removed as far as the East is from the West, Psalm 103:12.
 We are always forgiven but…

 3. We shouldn’t go on sinning just because we know we are forgiven.
 Allow God to probe and examine our hearts, Psalm 17:3.

-4. Allow His word to discern the attitudes and motives, the thoughts and intent of our hearts, Hebrews 4:12.
+4. Allow His Word to discern the attitudes and motives, the thoughts and intent of our hearts, Hebrews 4:12.
 If allowed, it will cut like a knife through everything contrary to the life of God in us… if allowed!
 We have to let the Word do it’s work in us.